Nature-based Solutions Senior Project Officer

 • Excellent knowledge of global environmental standards and frameworks, e.g. the Paris Agreement, SDGs and Sendai Framework;

-• Knowledge of human rights-based approaches;
+• Understanding of gender equality and human rights-based approaches;

 • Capacity to work effectively under time pressure and during extended hours if required;